 PS has worked as a freelance writer since 2012.
 When she's not traveling and writing, she helps people with web design and development.

-Before letting yourself caught in the freelancing web, you should understand the know-how of freelancing.
+Before getting yourself caught in the freelancing web, you should understand the know-how of freelancing.
 Especially if you want to take it as a full-time career in the near future.
 First of all, question yourself, are you a game for freelancing?

 Freelancing is a lucrative career since you have the freedom to work from anywhere anytime and earn as much as you can.
-The point that many people are unaware of is, it is not just about completing your projects.
+The point that many people are unaware of is, that it is not just about completing your projects.
 You also need to carry out other several tasks which were handled by your management in your 9 to 5 job.
 This includes financial handling and your self-motivation to work.

 The misleading image of a freelancer and the actual lifestyle

 - Things are changing now, yet there are still many who perceive freelancers as lazy douchebags.
 According to them, freelancers work a little, choose their own timings, go for monthly offs, and make plenty of cash.

 - It’s been a couple of years since I started working as a freelancer and I yet to come across a person who lives such a fairytale lifestyle.
 It’s true a dedicated freelancer can earn ten times more than the average office-goer, but money doesn’t come easy.

 - In reality, you need to be highly committed, disciplined, and have attuned knowledge of the business.
 This demands for more working hours than your 9 to 5 counterparts.
 Not all freelancers work for long hours, this is especially true for newbies who are yet trying to fit in the picture.

 - Unlike employees, freelancers don’t receive sick leaves or paid leaves, they earn when they work.
 Fortunately, experienced freelancers can win a large number of clients through referrals, who are also ready to pay them a massive amount for each job.